 Wholesale: Options available.

-Commission: On art prints you set your commission, but for products the commission is fixed and ranges from $1.40-$15.90.
+Commission: On art prints you set your commission so the skys the limit!
+For selling on all other products the commission is fixed and ranges from $1.40-$15.90.

 The method of creating: Upload your design and if the design is large enough in pixel size then the platform automatically creates all products for you, then you can adjust the position of the design and choose which you want to make available in your shop.
 You can also earn affiliate commissions on your own products or on other peoples products.